AGM-158C LRASM: Design

 Unlike current anti-ship missiles, the LRASM is expected to be capable of conducting autonomous targeting, relying on on-board targeting systems to independently acquire the target without the presence of prior, precision intelligence, or supporting services like Global Positioning Satellite navigation and data-links.
 These capabilities will enable positive target identification, precision engagement of moving ships and establishment of initial target cueing in extremely hostile environments.
 The missile will be designed with counter-countermeasures to evade hostile active defense systems.

 The LRASM is based on the AGM-158B JASSM-ER, but incorporates a multi-mode passive RF, a new weapon data-link and altimeter, and an uprated power system.
 It can be directed to attack enemy ships by its launch platform, receive updates via its datalink, or use onboard sensors to find its target.
 LRASM will fly towards its target at medium altitude then drop to low altitude for a sea skimming approach to counter missile defenses.
 The AGM-158B JASSM-ER was estimated to have a maximum range of 500 nmi.
+However, LRASM's range is shorter than the JASSM-ER it's based upon, due to the extra space for the navigation/sensor/passive radar needs.
 Lockheed Martin has claimed the missile's range is greater than 200 nmi.

 To ensure survivability to and effectiveness against a target, the LRASM is equipped with a BAE Systems-designed seeker and guidance system, integrating jam-resistant GPS/INS, an imaging infrared (IIR infrared homing) seeker with automatic scene/target matching recognition, a data-link, and passive electronic support measures (ESM) and radar warning receiver sensors.
 Artificial intelligence software combines these features to locate enemy ships and avoid neutral shipping in crowded areas.
 Automatic dissemination of emissions data is classified, located, and identified for path of attack; the data-link allows other assets to feed the missile a real-time electronic picture of the enemy battlespace.
 Multiple missiles can work together to share data to coordinate an attack in a swarm.
 Aside from short, low-power data-link transmissions, the LRASM does not emit signals, which combined with the low-RCS JASSM airframe and low IR signature reduces detectability.
 Unlike previous radar-only seeker-equipped missiles that went on to hit other vessels if diverted or decoyed, the multi-mode seeker ensures the correct target is hit in a specific area of the ship.
 An LRASM can find its own target autonomously by using its passive radar homing to locate ships in an area, then using passive measures once on terminal approach.
 Like the JASSM, the LRASM is capable of hitting land targets.